SJSU272LabS17/Project-Team-1/README.md

 ![Watch the video](https://github.com/SJSU272LabS17/Project-Team-1/blob/master/2017-06-04_presentation.mov)

-click on the video icon and download the video.
+click on the video icon and download the video by clicking **view raw** link.